+class BOOL_MATRIX

+inherit

+MATRIX

+rename entry as general_matrix_entry,

+enter as general_matrix_enter,

+plus as general_matrix_plus,

+times as general_matrix_times

-redefine impl, entry, enter, plus, times '''
+redefine impl, entry, enter, plus, times

 feature

-impl: ARRAY2 [BOOL_RING]
+impl: ARRAY2 [BOOL_RING];

-entry (i: INTEGER; j: INTEGER): BOOL_RING is -- Value of the (i, j) entry of the matrix do Result := general_matrix_entry (i, j) end;
+entry (i: INTEGER; j: INTEGER): BOOL_RING is

+-- Value of the (i, j) entry of the matrix

+do Result := general_matrix_entry (i, j) end;

 ... and similarly for enter, plus and times ...

-end -- class BOOL_MATRIX
+end --class BOOL_MATRIX

-The reader may note the same problem for the result of function entry as previously discussed for minimum: this result should be of type BOOL_RING, but general_matriz_entry will only return a RING.
-With the language features seen so far, all we can do is to redefine the body of entry, making it a copy of the body of general_matriz_entry rather than a call to this routine; then the result will be of the right type.
+The reader may note the same problem for the result of function entry as previously discussed for minimum: this result should be of type BOOL_RING, but general_matrix_entry will only return a RING.
+With the language features seen so far, all we can do is to redefine the body of entry, making it a copy of the body of general_matrix_entry rather than a call to this routine; then the result will be of the right type.
 Note that the problem only arises for functions, so the other routines of the class are not affected.

-This problem notwithstanding, this construction achieves with inheritance the effect of constrained genericity.
-This result has been obtained at the price of a certain heaviness in expression; note in particular that what has been done for BOOL_MATRIX must be repeated for any descendant of MATRIX corresponding to a generic instantiation, e.g. INT_MATRIX, REAL_MATRIX etc. In addition, features value and change_value must be declared anew in each descendant of the associated class RING.
-We shall see in section 6 how such heaviness may be removed.
+This problem notwithstanding, the construction achieves with inheritance the effect of constrained genericity.
+The price to pay is a certain heaviness in expression; note in particular that what has been done for BOOL_MATRIX must be repeated for any descendant of MATRIX representing a generic instantiation, as INT_MATRIX, REAL_MA-TRIX, etc. Furthermore, features value and change value must be declared anew in each descendant of the associated class RING.
+We shall see later how such heaviness may be removed.